isabelfaulds/yearly-progress-bars/frontend-web/src/routes/about/tos.md

 ### Termination

 If you want to delete your account, you can do so in Settings.
-Your saved content within the application will be removed 30 days after account deletion.
+Your saved content within the application will be removed after account deletion.
 Progress Bars reserves the right to suspend or terminate accounts at will.

 ### Disclaimer